 How long does a Golden Retriever live?

 On average, a Golden Retriever lives for between 10 and 12 years.
 As with any dog breed, they should be taken into the veterinarian for annual check-ups and professional advice should be sought if you suspect a health issue.
+They do have a tendency to suffer from hip and elbow dysplasia.

-When is a Golden Retriever full grown?
+When is a Golden Retriever fully grown?

 Typically, a Golden Retriever will reach its full height when it turns one year old and its mature weight after 18-24 months.
 It is not uncommon to see Goldens have a growth spurt between the age of three and six months old.